 If you’re an entrepreneur with ADHD, imagine how your personal life and business could be improved by hiring a VA.
 Wouldn’t it be a great relief not being bogged down with the tedious tasks that come with running a small business?

 Are you ready to reap the benefits a Virtual Assistant can provide?
 If so, you can find plenty of sources online by searching for “virtual assistant”.
 You can also read this comprehensive guide from Thinkrific: How to Hire a Virtual Assistant.

 Richard Green brings 30 years of operations management experience to working with entrepreneurs and small business owners who have ADHD.

 UPDATE: Richard tells me he has recently changed his work situation, and he is no longer offering his services as a VA.
 If you have resources that can help ADHD Roller Coaster readers identify a VA to help their business needs, please let me know.
-Thanks.
-Gina
+Thanks, Gina